jiesutd/YEDDA/README.md

 5. Confirm or remove recommended entity: put cursor inside of the entity span and press `y` (yes) or `q` (quit).
 6. In the command entry, just type `Enter` without any command, the cursor in text will move to the head of next line.
 (You can monitor this through "Cursor").
 7. The "Cursor" shows the current cursor position in text widget, with `row` and `col` represent the row and column number, respectively.
 8. `Export` button will export the ***".ann"*** file as a identity name with ***".anns"*** in the same directory.
 The exported file list the content in sequence format.
-In the source code, there is a flag `self.seged` which controls the exported bahaviour.
-If your sentences are consist of words seperated with space (such as segmentated Chinese and English), then you may set it `True`, otherwise set it as `False` (for sentences which are consist of characters without space, such as unsegmentated Chinese text).
-Besides, another flag `self.tagScheme` controls the exporting format, the exported ***".anns"*** will use the `BMES` format if this flag is set to `"BMES"`, otherwise the exported file is formatted as `"BIO".`
+In the source code, there is a flag `self.seged` which controls the exported bahaviour. a).
+If your sentences are consist of words seperated with space (e.g. segmentated Chinese and English), then you may set `self.seged=True`. b).
+If your sentences are consist of characters without space (e.g. unsegmentated Chinese text), set `self.seged=False`.
+Another flag `self.tagScheme` controls the exporting format, the exported ***".anns"*** will use the `BMES` format if this flag is set to `"BMES"`, otherwise the exported file is formatted as `"BIO".`

 Cite: